 50% fewer moving parts than standard piston-type compressors.
 This equates to much improved reliability and improved efficiency.
 Scroll compressors are also much quieter in operation than their piston-type counterparts.
-And, while all AquuaCal heat pumps are known for their low operating noise levels, if yours is a SuperQuietTM model, it's very likely your heat pump will be quieter than any other item on the pool equipment pad.

 Digital Controller

 Digitally-based microprocessor controls water temperature to within 1° Fahrenheit of set point.
 Controller also permits user to predefine different pool and spa water temperatures, and to prevent tampering by locking out controls via a pass code.